wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <strong>Ingress Resource</strong> defines the connection rules.

    In Kubernetes the <strong>Ingress Controller</strong> could be a NGINX container providing reverse proxy capabilities.

+In Google Kubernetes Engine, by default LoadBalancers give access to a regional Network Load Balancing configuration.
+To get access to a global HTTP(S) Load Balancing configuration, use an Ingress object.

 <a name="Plug-in_Network"></a>